walterhrad-pixel/password-gen/README.md

 # Vaultly — Password Generator

 A secure, browser-based password generator with user authentication and a personal password vault.
 Built with React, Vite, and Supabase.
-Every password a user generates can be saved with a custom label — something like "Gmail" or "GitHub" — and retrieved the next time they log in, from any device.
+Every password a user generates can be saved with a custom label something like "Gmail" or "GitHub" and retrieved the next time they log in, from any device.

----

-## Live Demo

-(password-gen-lac.vercel.app)

 ---